What is a 'high hedge'?

 We can only intervene once you have tried and exhausted all other avenues for resolving your hedge dispute.
 We can send you a copy of the leaflet Over the garden hedge which sets out some steps that you should consider trying.

 Our role is to act as an independent and impartial adjudicator in those cases which people cannot settle for themselves.
 We cannot, therefore, negotiate or mediate between you and your neighbour.
-The National Mediation Helpline may able to help.
+Please refer to the Civil Mediation Directory.

 If you cannot agree a solution we will send further information about the procedure for making a formal complaint.
 Please note, however, that we can reject a complaint if we think you have not done everything you reasonably could to negotiate a solution to your hedge problems.
 So if you don't follow the advice in the leaflet, you will need to explain why not.